Strictly Confidential

 Rudolf Peierls,'Bird of Passage'

 On 3rd December 1943, Rudolf and Genia Peierls, Klaus Fuchs and other scientists from Britain landed in New York to take up their positions with the Manhattan Project.
-Fuchs continued to pass information to the Soviets throughout the war and into the start of the Cold War when he worked at Harwell, Britain's nuclear research facility.
+Fuchs continued to pass information to the Soviets throughout World War II and into the start of the Cold War when he worked at Harwell, Britain's nuclear research facility.
 He was finally confronted at the end of 1949 and confessed his spying career to William 'Jim' Skardon of MI5 in January 1950.
-He was sentenced to the maximum 14 years imprisonment.
-After 9 years as a model prisoner, Klaus Fuchs was released from HMP Wakefield and settled in East Germany where he obtained the position of Deputy Director of the Institute for Nuclear Research at Rossendorf.